Should I invest in a buy-to-let pension?

 5 reasons why pensioners shouldn’t invest in buy-to-let

-You can see that there is good and bad reasons why pensioners should consider a property pension.
+You can see that there are pros and cons of why pensioners should consider a buy-to-let pension.
 It’s not clear cut.
-However, given that many people are looking to retire at a relatively young age (from their 50s) and that life expectency is increasing at a breathtaking rate.
+However, given that many people are looking to retire at a relatively young age (from their 50s) and that life expectancy is increasing at a breathtaking rate.
 Those in there 50s now may be looking at another 40 years of life and providing for themselves during that time.
 A buy-to-let property gives pensioners an income producing asset that is ideally aligned to providing during their retirement years.
 Equally more retirees are looking for a bit of a challenge in their retirement years.
 A buy-to-let property post work could provide an interesting business challenge and meaningful retirement returns if managed correctly.
 It is all down to the attitude and aptitude of the individual.
 It’s not a panacea but pensioners need to give it serious consideration before deciding to take the plunge.